How to Use Color at a Craft Show to Attract Shoppers

 Because these elements tend to be bigger components of a display, using color strategically for each will naturally catch a shopper’s eye.

-For example, it can be hard to notice smaller individual items, such as jewelry, from across the room.
-So instead of relying on an individual piece to make a statement, you can group together items featuring the same color, to make a statement.
+It can be hard to notice smaller items, such as jewelry, from across the room.
+So instead of relying on an individual piece to make a statement, you can group items featuring the same color, to make a statement.
+Sort of how one person wearing red in a crowd wouldn’t catch your eye as much as 10 people wearing red standing together would.

 Or, let’s say the elements of a display are white so colorful pieces of pottery can stand out.
 To ensure they’re noticed from across the room, a photo of the vendor’s bestselling piece may be enlarged and displayed behind and above where the vendor stands.